-- Underlying cause of hypogammaglobulinaemia cannot be reversed OR - Underlying cause of hypogammaglobulinaemia is reversible but reversal is contraindicated
+Underlying cause of hypogammaglobulinaemia cannot be reversed

+• Underlying cause of hypogammaglobulinaemia is reversible but reversal is contraindicated

-Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the Thoracic Society of Australia and New Zealand (Chang AB et al. 2014).
+Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the position statement of the Thoracic Society of Australia and New Zealand (Chang AB et al 2023).

-Initial review is required within six months and ongoing reviews by a specialist at least annually to assess clinical benefit.
+Initial review is required within 6 months and ongoing reviews by a specialist at least annually to assess clinical benefit.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.